 Use our template letter or compose your own.
 You can tell them that Midlothian council has already passed a resolution calling on the fund to divest.

-You can find out who your local councillors are at www.writetothem.com and send the letter via email.
+You can find out who your local councillors are at www.writetothem.com and send the letter via email directly from the site.

 - Encourage friends and family in Edinburgh to do the same.